 139 Exec.
 Order No. 12,333, supra note 35 (Exec.
 Order No. 12,333 provides the basis for controlling disclosure of classified U.S. intelligence to officials of foreign governments and international organizations.).
 Section 1.3(b)(4)(A) of Executive Order 12333 states that the DNI "may enter into intelligence and counterintelligence arrangements and agreements with foreign governments and international organizations."
 Id.
-Section 1.3(b)(4)(B) states that the DNI "shall formulate policies concerning intelligence and counterintelligence arrangements and agreements with foreign governments and agreements with foreign governments...."
+Section 1.3(b)(4)(B) states that the DNI "shall formulate policies concerning intelligence and counterintelligence arrangements and agreements with foreign governments...."
 Id.
-Additionally, section 1.3(b)(4)(C) states that the DNI "shall align and synchronize intelligence Community to further United States national security, policy, and intelligence objectives."
+Additionally, section 1.3(b)(4)(C) states that the DNI "shall align and synchronize intelligence and counterintelligence foreign relationships among the elements of the Intelligence Community to further United States national security, policy, and intelligence objectives."
 Id.

 140 Exec.
 Order No. 13,526, Classified National Security Information, 75 Fed.
 Reg., No. 2, (2010).
 Exec.
 Order No. 13,526 provides important guidance and authority on protecting intelligence information.
 Id.
 It establishes the conditions that apply to all decisions on access to classified information, including foreign disclosure decisions.
 Id.
 First, it prohibits the release of classified information outside the Executive Branch without an assurance that it will receive equivalent protection.
 Id.
 Second, it requires a determination that prospective recipients are trustworthy and have a need-to-know to perform or assist in a lawful and authorized government purpose.
 Id.
 Third, it requires the originator's consent for further dissemination (commonly referred to as the "third-party rule").
 Id.
-Fourth, it provides for safeguarding informational organizations.
+Fourth, it provides for safeguarding information received in confidence from or jointly produced with foreign governments and international organizations.
 Id.